dennewbie/AI_Watch_A1/README.md

 2. Install [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) and its own dependencies.

 3. Install [Confluent](https://www.confluent.io/) and its own dependencies.
+This step is not mandatory, but without Confluent, you will have to set up the Kafka environment.

 4. Run the following command in your terminal:
    ```